goosewobbler/token-pal/README.md

 <h1 align="center">Token Pal</h1>

-A browser extension to streamline trading & research workflows for altcoin trench warriors.
+Streamlined trading & research workflows for altcoin trench warriors.

 Copy a contract address, service URL or ticker and open the extension to get started.